yaserMow89/sSImp/k8s/cheatsheet/udemy-ckaWPE/127_clusterUpgradeProcess.md

    2. **Worker Nodes**
       - Several strategies to upgrade them
          - **All at once**
-            - All pods are down, downtime, users not able to access applications
+            - All pods are down, during downtime users not able to access applications
          - **one at a time**
          - **Add new nodes**
             - Node with newer software version